-Interested candidates should submit a letter of interest and curriculum vitae to John Tobias Nagurney, MD, MPH (email@example.com).
+Interested emergency physician candidates should submit a letter of interest and curriculum vitae to Michael Filbin, MD (email@example.com).

-For applicants outside of North America, clinical practice may not be possible.
-For this reason, research is limited to EMNet activities only and different requirements (see below) apply.
+For applicants from other areas of medicine (e.g., allergy/immunology) or from outside of North America, clinical practice in the emergency department will not be possible.
+For this reason, research is limited to EMNet activities only and different requirements apply (see below).

 For more information about working with EMNet, please contact: